 The land around the falls was donated to Portland Trails by the family of Tom Jewell, one of Portland Trails’ founders.

-Open from dawn to dusk, year-round.
-Dogs, accompanied by responsible owners, are allowed in some areas.
-Please watch for signs.
 A short walk down Congress Street sidewalks leads to the Fore River Trail and Stroudwater Trail.
 To connect to the Capisic Brook Trail, follow a path from Frost Street up to Riverview Street.

 You can park your vehicle in several places, including Maine Orthopaedic Center’s lot (ONLY in the 5 marked spaces closest to Frost St.), at the end of Rowe Ave., on Hillcrest Ave., across the street from the Westbrook St. trailhead, and on Starbird Lane (ONLY in the designated spaces).
 Please follow all posted parking signs.